Graveflo/nim-littlefs/README.md

 ```

 ## Building with buildsys.nims
 This library comes with a Nim implementation of lfs_util.h.
 To use it define `lfsUseNimUtils`.
-The build tasks and the
+The build tasks
-api both use this definition.
+and the api both observe this definition.

-The following will clode littlefs and build it.
-Both the normal version and `lfsUseNimUtils` version.
-The regular version will
+The following will clone littlefs and build it.
+This task will build two versions of the littlefs C library,
-be dropped at `build/liblfs.a` and the custom version will be at `build/liblfsNim.a`:
+one of which is compiled expecting the nim implemnation of `lfs_util.h`.
+Library files will be dropped at
+`build/liblfs.a` and `build/liblfsNim.a` respectively:

 `nim buildLfsLibs buildsys.nims`

-To build lfs with asserts, errors and warnings disabled:
+To build the littlefs C source with asserts, errors and warnings disabled:

 `nim -d:danger buildLfsLibs buildsys.nims`

 To build the fuse driver run:

 `nim buildFuse buildsys.nims`

 or

 `nim -d:lfsUseNimUtils -d:release buildFuse buildsys.nims`